 And of course, no photo tour to Costa Rica would be complete without a visit to the highlands, and the realm of the resplendent Resplendent Quetzal, one of the most spectacular birds on Earth.
 Those with a wider interest than only birds, will also have the opportunity to shoot brightly adorned frogs too, within dedicated photo shoots for these, where such species as Strawberry and Black-and-green Poison Frogs and Red-eyed Treefrogs are likely to feature.

 Day 2: The Central Valley to Selva Verde.
-The tour starts right in the beautiful, well-manicured, grounds of our hotel near Costa Rica’s capital, where birds like Blue-crowned Motmots, Rufous-naped Wrens and Hoffman’s Woodpeckers often feature for photographers.
-After a short session there we will move out of the Central Valley and onto the Caribbean slope, where we will give you your first taste of shooting at feeders at Cope Arte, a private home/preserve where the recently split Russet-naped Wood-Rail, Long-billed Hermit, Crowned Woodnymph, Crested Oropendola can be regularly seen along with Passerini’s Tanagers and White-necked Jacobins.
+Depending on which hotel we are in, we may spend some time shooting birds like Blue-crowned Motmot, Rufous-naped Wren, and Hoffman’s Woodpecker before moving out of the Central Valley and onto the Caribbean slope.
+We’ll have our first taste of shooting at feeders at Cope Arte, a private home/preserve where the recently split Russet-naped Wood-Rail, Long-billed Hermit, Crowned Woodnymph, Crested Oropendola can be regularly seen along with Passerini’s Tanagers and White-necked Jacobins.

 After several hours we will continue north into the Caribbean lowlands, and Selva Verde Lodge.
 The accommodation is idyllic, flanking a private jungle, which is bursting with wildlife.
 The lodge comes equipped with a fruit feeder, with a twisted rainforest liana for birds to use as a beautiful natural perch, while dropping in for the bananas laid out for them.
 While the exact species make up at the feeders varies from week-to-week, or even day-to-day, some of the species that are regular there include Yellow-throated Toucan, Gray-headed Chachalaca, Costa Rica’s national bird, the Clay-colored Thrush, and the black-and-red Passerini’s Tanager.
 Two nights will be spent at Selva Verde Lodge.